 Clinical Virology and Advice

-We have a team of four consultant clinical virologists (2.8 whole time equivalent) together with trainees.
+We have a team of three consultant clinical virologists (2.8 whole time equivalent) together with trainees.
 The team provides clinical advice to Doctors and other Health Care Professionals on all aspects of virology, including diagnosis, management and prevention of viral infections, and vaccination.

 Where urgent clinical advice is required out-of-hours we run an on-call service jointly with virologists based at Leeds General Infirmary.